I will meet you where you are. Together, we will understand and heal your mind-body-spirit.

 THERAPY

-• Individual Therapy (for WA Residents only) - $200 (60 mins) - You can opt to use Thrizer to help you use out-of-network insurance benefits.
+Individual Therapy (for WA Residents only) - $250 for the 1st appointment and $225 (60 mins) for follow-up appointments. - You can opt to use Thrizer to help you use out-of-network insurance benefits.

 CONSULTATION